codrAlxx/invoice-webapp/readme.md

 ## Key Features
 - Send invoices, receipts, estimates, quotations and bills via email
 - Generate and send/download pdf invoices, receipts, estimates, quotations and bills via email
-- Set due date.
-- Automatic status change when payment record is added
+- Token based authentication with reuse detection and refresh token rotation and Social Authentication with Google
+- Email sending with Mailhog for development and Mailgun for production
+- Multiple user registration alongside Modern Redux with ReduxToolkit and ReduxToolkit Query
 - Payment history section for each invoice with record about payment date, payment method and extra note.
-- Record partial payment of invoice.
  - Clean admin dashboard for displaying all invoice statistics including total amount received, total pending, recent payments, total invoice paid, total unpaid and partially paid invoices.
-- Multiple user registration.
-- Authentication using jsonwebtoken (jwt) and Google auth
+- Custom Logging in NodeJS with Morgan and Winston and setup and use Cloudinary for Image upload
+- Setup NGINX proxy manager and used Portainer to manage containers in a production environment within a Docker Container
+- Served a MERN web app securely using HTTPS and SSL on DigitalOcean Servelet

 ## Technologies used
 This project was created using the following technologies.